victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 Neural network is just a bunch of dense arrays -- pretty simple _data structures_.
 Matrix multiplication generates simple and predictable memory access pattern.
 Computations can be easily scheduled statically ahead-of-time and at the scale of an entire cluster.

 In case of Hybrid AI we need full set of hardware architectures, optimized for _static_ and _dynamic_ parallelism, optimized for minimizing memory access latency and maximizing throughput.
 There is no way to provide a single capable architecture.
 Instead, we need a constructor to build an architecture, specialized for a specific problem class.
+[Memoria Accelerated Architecture](/docs/overview/accel/) (MAA) is addressing this issue.

 ## Software

 TBC ...